 Social Security's Vocational Rehabilitation Reimbursement Program

 Social Security pays State Vocational Rehabilitation (VR) agencies for the cost of the service they provide to people receiving Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) payments based on disability or blindness if certain conditions are met.
-The services provided by a State VR agency are identified in the Rehabilitation Act of 1973, as amended, and are spelled out in an agreement between the individual with a disability and the VR counselor in an individualized plan for employment.
+The services provided by a State VR agency are identified in the Rehabilitation Act of 1973, as amended, and are spelled out in an agreement between the individual with a disability and the State VR counselor in an individualized plan for employment.

 Visit the VR Reimbursement Claims Processing webpage for the latest statistical information and dollar amounts Social Security has paid to State VR agencies for services.